 The question here is to ask: What will we need to do tomorrow?
 This creates the future as we stand back and scan the horizon.
 What is happening in the world?
 Would do we need to do to remain relevant in our new worldview that ensures our activities meet tomorrow’s needs and not just today’s?
 It is true that organizations that do not find time to do this will find that it has become yesterday’s news.
 Perhaps it is sad but true that they may fail, be irrelevant, fade away, and/or limp along.

 The adaptive organization is able to nurture their identity.
 It is able to answer the question: Who are we?
+Why we Exist?
+What difference will we make?
 It actively nurtures a shared understanding of identity.
 How are we to make choices about something as challenging as our future?
 Clearly, there is a need for good information and a compelling rationale.
 We make pragmatic judgments about what is possible and achievable.
 However, that may not be enough.

 At one level defining identity is simple enough.
 It is about answering the following straightforward questions: